raspberrypilearning/lamp-web-server-with-wordpress/en/step_8.md

 title: Log in to WordPress from another computer
 ---

-To log in from another computer, go to `http://PI-IP-ADDRESS/wp-admin`, using your Pi's IP address.
+To log in from another computer, open a browser and go to `http://PI-IP-ADDRESS/wp-admin`, using your Pi's IP address.

 You can find your Pi's IP address using this command: